ahmedtahir2311/docker-initialing-for-deployment/README.md

 4. To avoid copy all the code First copy Package.Json -Copy Package.
 Json .

-5.Installing NPM (will only insatll packages that are new else it will use Cache not the first tile ) -RUN npm install
+5.Installing NPM (will only insatll packages that are new else it will use Cache ) not the first time -RUN npm install

-6. Copy all of your Local Code to Some folder in directory COPY .(all Code in local Directory) .(Directory in Image)
+6. Copy all of your Local Code to Some folder in directory -COPY .(all Code in local Directory) .(Directory in Image)

 7. setting up env Variables
    -ENV ......